This post covers things to do in January in New Orleans.

 See a Burlesque Show

-You can find more ideas from our guide to Things to Do at Night in New Orleans.
+You can find more ideas in our guide to Things to Do at Night in New Orleans.

 Take a Ghost Tour